 Getting Started

-This tutorial will get you up and running with Litestream locally and
+This tutorial will get you up and running with Litestream locally and replicating an SQLite database to an S3-compatible store called MinIO.
+This works the same as Amazon S3 but it’s easier to get started.

-replicating a SQLite database to Amazon S3.
-By the end, you’ll understand the
+By the end, you’ll understand the replicate

 and restore

-commands and be able to continuously backup your
+commands and be able

-database.
-It assumes you’re comfortable on the command line and have some basic
+to continuously backup your database.
+It assumes you’re comfortable on the

 Prerequisites